Last updated on July 21, 2023

 There is no denying that Artificial Intelligence already has a strong presence in banks and financial institutions.
 But, since the AI industry is constantly evolving, financial institutions also have to unveil better ways to leverage this technology.

 Improving the customer journey is a great use case for AI.
 This technology allows seamless integration with non-banking apps, aids during frictionless payments, and helps provide personalized offers.
-What’s more, AI can already help identify the need for personalized financial advice and offer savings recommendations, all of which result in a better experience.
+What’s more, AI can already help identify the need for personalized financial advice and offer savings recommendations, as well as deep customer experience analytics all of which result in a better experience.

 Cornerstone data suggests that 70% of banks focus primarily on delivering great customer service, a 14% uptick since 2019.